Israel to allow in all tourists regardless of COVID vaccination status | Business

 - Israel

-Israel will begin allowing in all tourists regardless of whether they have been vaccinated against COVID-19 starting March 1, a statement from the prime minister's office said on Sunday.
+Israel will begin allowing entry to all tourists, regardless of whether they have been vaccinated against COVID-19, from March 1, a statement from the prime minister's office said on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)